Can You Get Car Insurance Without a Driver's License?

 Here are the most common situations:

 • Visa holders and immigrants — Those new to the U.S. may not yet have a state-issued license but may own or use a vehicle.
-Many insurers will accept a valid foreign driver's license or passport as ID.
+Many insurers will accept a valid foreign driver's license, International Driving Permit (IDP), or passport as ID.
+For a full breakdown, see our guide to car insurance for international drivers.

 • Car owners who don't drive — You may own a vehicle that a family member, spouse, or hired driver operates exclusively.
 The car still needs to be covered.